mbahkosi/PM1-public/lab3.md

 ## Problem 3

-Given a matrix, clockwise rotate elements in it.
+Given a matrix, clockwise-rotate elements in it.
 Please add the code to problem3.h and problem3.cpp, provided.

 ```
 Input